 Let’s understand the difference between Divide and conquer and dynamic programming with respect to each one of the above points.

-On another side, dynamic programming optimizes the time complexity, when sub-problems are overlapping.
-It solves each subsubproblem just once, saves its solution in an array or hash table, and avoids solving the same subsubproblem every time.
-This could improve the time complexity from exponential time solution to polynomial time.
+On the other hand, dynamic programming optimizes the time complexity when subproblems are overlapping.
+It does this by solving each subproblem only once, and then saving the solution in an array or hash table.
+This allows the algorithm to avoid solving the same subproblem multiple times, which can improve the time complexity from exponential to polynomial.

-When we implement dynamic programming efficiently using the recursive top-down approach (Memoization), we need to count the total number of different sub-problems and multiply it with operations performed to calculate each sub-problem.
-Actually, each sub-problem is calculated once, the idea of recurrence relation will not work here.
+When implementing dynamic programming using the recursive top-down approach (also known as memoization), we need to consider the total number of different subproblems and the number of operations required to calculate each one.
+This is because each subproblem is only calculated once, so the recurrence relation method is not applicable.

-Similarly, when we implement dynamic programming efficiently using the iterative bottom-up approach (Tabulation), we analyze it using simply by counting loop iteration and multiplying it by the total number of operations performed at each iteration.
-This is just a simple approach to analyzing the loop.
+Similarly, when implementing dynamic programming using the iterative bottom-up approach (also known as tabulation), we can analyze the algorithm by simply counting the number of loop iterations and multiplying it by the number of operations performed at each iteration.

-In divide and conquer problems, the input size of subproblems decreases exponentially.
-Due to this, the height of the recursion tree will be O(logn).
-The best example is merge sort and binary search, where subproblems input size decreases by the factor of 1/2 i.e. n -> n/2 -> n/4 and so on.
+In divide and conquer problems, the input size of the subproblems decreases exponentially, which means that the height of the recursion tree will be O(log n).
+Examples of divide and conquer problems that exhibit this behavior include merge sort and binary search, where the input size of the subproblems decreases by a factor of 1/2 (e.g. n -> n/2 -> n/4, etc.).

-Dynamic programming (DP) is generally a more difficult technique than divide and conquer.
-The main reason is that the difficulty is in figuring out how to build a recursive solution or decompose a given problem into subproblems.
-Thus the nontrivial work in a DP solution is figuring out this decomposition.
+Dynamic programming (DP) is generally considered to be more difficult than divide and conquer, because it can be challenging to figure out how to build a recursive solution or decompose a given problem into subproblems.
+This process of decomposition is often the most nontrivial part of a DP solution, and requires careful thought and analysis.

-We mostly solve optimization and counting problems using dynamic programming where the solution space is very large.
-But there is no such pattern in divide and conquer problems.
+Dynamic programming is often used to solve optimization and counting problems where the solution space is very large.
+On the other hand, there is no specific pattern to the types of problems that are typically solved using divide and conquer.